RiffleSystems/riffle-website/src/pages/essays/prelude.md

 </p>

 In the Riffle project, our goal is to apply ideas from local-first software and databases research to radically simplify app development.
 In this essay, we start by proposing some [design principles](#principles) for achieving this simplification.
-We think that a relational model, fast reactivity, and a unified approach to state form a potent trio, which we call the _reactive relational_ model.
-We've also built a [concrete prototype](#prototype-system-sqlite--react) implementing this idea using SQLite and React, and have used the prototype to build some apps.
+We think that a relational model, fast reactivity, and unified approach that treats all state the same way form a potent trio, which we call the _reactive relational_ model.
+We've also built a [concrete prototype](#prototype-system-sqlite--react) implementing this idea using SQLite and React, and have used the prototype to build some apps that we can actually use.

 So far, we've [found promising signs](#findings) that the reactive relational model can help developers more easily and debug apps, produce better apps for end-users, and offers intriguing possibilites for data-centric interoperability between apps.
-However, we've also encountered [challenges](#sql-is-a-mediocre-language-for-ui-development) from trying to build toward this vision using existing tools.
-We conclude by sketching a more [radical approach](#towards-a-more-radical-approach) to representing an entire full-stack application as a single reactive relational query.
+We've also encountered [challenges](#sql-is-a-mediocre-language-for-ui-development) from trying to build toward this vision using existing tools.
+We conclude by sketching a more [radical approach](#towards-a-more-radical-approach) to representing an entire full-stack application as a single reactive relational query, which we think could be a big step towards making app development radically easier for both experts and novices.

 ## Principles